flavioesteves/UnderstandingWeirdParts/learningJS.md

 * 58 - Function Contructors and '.Prototype'
 * 59 - Dangerous Aside: 'new' and functions
 * 60 - Conceptual Aside: Built-In Function Contructors
+* 61 - Dangerous Aside: Built-In Function Constructors
+* 62 -  Dangerous Aside: Arrays and for..in